y2kbugger/weeklyreview_todotxt/README.md

   $ python -m http.server 8000

 # WIP
-- I want to segregate the completed items which will recur from the non-recurring items so that I can easily see what is ready to recur.
 - I want to show the whole project path as sub headers
 - I want the sort order of uncompleted items to be the creation date
 - I want the sort order of completed items to be the completion date